-Successful inclusion requires following an employee over the course of their lifetime with a company, from the moment they file an application to their exit interview.
-We recommend a multidimensional approach that incorporates hiring into a larger framework, including supportive HR practices, inclusive onboarding and mentoring, equitable compensation practices (salary, benefits, equity), and fair approaches to assignment, performance evaluation and promotion decisions.
+Successful inclusion is comprehensive.
+It covers an employee over the course of a life cycle with the company, from application to exit interview.
+We recommend a multidimensional approach and a broad framework, covering supportive HR practices, inclusive onboarding and mentoring, equitable compensation practices (salary, benefits, equity), and fair approaches to assignment, performance evaluation, and promotion decisions.

 Use inclusive and transparent hiring practices